Scyy-dev/starfall/explanation.md

 sleep(speed)
 ```

-To make sure the stars don't fall super-duper fast, we slow them down by pausing the game.
+To make sure the stars don't fall super-duper fast, we slow them down by sleeping (pausing) the game.
 How long we pause them for slowly gets smaller and smaller the longer the player is alive.

 ## Game Over Screen